bsoumyata/booking.com-redesign/README.md

 # Booking.com Transparency Redesign

-**Role:** UX Researcher & Product Strategist
 **Duration:** January 2025 — April 2025

 ## Project Overview

-This project addresses user pain points around hidden fees and unclear policies on Booking.com.
-The goal was to empower users to make confident decisions through clearer cost communication.
+This UX project focuses on improving pricing transparency on Booking.com by addressing user frustrations around hidden fees and unclear policies.
+The objective was to help users make more confident booking decisions through better cost visibility.

 ## Key Activities

+- Interviewed a diverse mix of travelers (backpackers, business/leisure users, agent-dependent, and OTA power users) to explore pain points around hidden fees and unclear pricing.
+- Used 4x4 matrices and journey mapping to synthesize insights and empathize with users’ emotional and functional pain points throughout the booking process.
+- Defined personas and mapped user goals to keep the solution grounded in real needs.
+- Created high-fidelity prototypes using Figma.
-- Conducted user interviews to identify pain points.
+- Conducted A/B testing to compare usability and user preference.
-- Synthesized insights to define the design challenge.
-- Proposed a toggle-based price breakdown feature to display total costs upfront.
-- Created a Figma prototype reflecting user needs.
+- Refined design based on feedback.
-- Presented findings and solutions to stakeholders as part of a course capstone.
+- Presented findings and solutions as part of the final presentation.

 ## Design Challenge